englekk/handbook-docs/Fuse/08 - Navigation.md

 To do this, we databind the navigations `Active` property to a string in JavaScript.
 This string should correspond to the Name of the @(Page) we intend to navigate to.

 <!-- TODO: Create example where both pages and direct navigation is databound. (perhaps hierarchical?) -->

+## $(Navigation-specific controls)

+Fuse also comes with a set of controls that are made for navigation.
+While you are not required to use these, they have semantic value and provide a good starting point for styling your own controls.
+This being said, most of these add no functionality and exist only to be able to style them independently.

+### $(NavigationBar)

+A @(Panel) that is given a custom style in the @(BasicTheme).

+### $(BackButton)

+A @(Button) that is given a custom style in the @(BasicTheme).
+It enables/disables itself in response to a @(WhileCanGoBack) trigger, and triggers @(GoBack) when clicked.